 Since 2013, the Pacific Council has held official NGO observer status with the Office of Military Commissions at Guantánamo Bay, Cuba (GTMO).
 We are one of a select group of organizations with that designation, alongside Human Rights Watch, Amnesty International, and the American Bar Association.
-In this role we send member representatives with relevant expertise to observe select proceedings at GTMO and report back.
+In this role we send member representatives with legal expertise to observe select proceedings at GTMO and report back.

 Previous observers have attended the Military Commission hearings for 9/11 mastermind Khalid Sheikh Mohammed, Abd al-Hadi al-Iraqi, and Abd al-Rahim al-Nashiri, among others.

 Upon return from GTMO, Council Observers often share their experience and findings in the form of a news post dispatch.
 Read Steven Stathatos' update on the delays in the military commission trials; Marisa Hernández-Stern's case for using Article III courts for the remaining detainees; K. Jack Riley's article on the Pacific Council's GTMO Task Force's recommendation to replace military judges with federal judges; Charles Gillig's dispatch on the hearings of Abd al Hadi al-Iraqi; John Stamper's updates on the Al Nashiri hearings here and here.
 Read more observer dispatches under "Related Resources" on the right hand side of this page.

 In July 2017, Congressman Adam Schiff (D-CA) introduced three amendments to the FY2018 defense bill based on recommendations from the Pacific Council GTMO Task Force.